anuragjawarkar2004/HR_Attrition_Tableau_Dashboard/README.md

-# HR Attrition & Workforce Analytics — Tableau Dashboard
+# HR Attrition & Workforce Analytics - Tableau Dashboard

-An HR analytics dashboard built in Tableau using a synthetic employee dataset of 400 employees.
+An HR analytics dashboard built in Tableau using a employee dataset of 400 employees.
 The dashboard focuses on employee attrition, department-level trends, work-life balance, overtime impact, income, tenure, and job-role headcount.

 ## Dashboard Preview